Land High-Quality SEO Clients With This Cold Email Tactic

 This is why you need to do some profiling work and determine what type of person best fits your target audience/ICP template image.
 Knowing who your ICPs are and being able to recognize those who have the potential to turn into long-term deals is the most important part of the equation.

-Once you’re positive you have a clear image of your target audience, it is time to scrape some relevant info about them.
+Once you’re positive you have a clear image of your target audience, it is time to gather some relevant info about them.
 Here’s what you want to do:

-• Do some background researching on their direct competitors
+• Do some background research on their direct competitors

-• Find out with whom they have been working thus far in terms of SEO
+• Find out with whom, if anyone, they have been working in terms of SEO consultations

-• Learn what type of content they generate
+• Learn what type of content marketing or inbound marketing strategies they use

-• Find out what the pitfalls of their business model are
+• Find out where their SEO efforts are underperforming

 This info is priceless and will come in handy later on.